hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

-    Using the Hausdorff expansion of the Hamiltonian and the linked cluster theorem means that the only clusters which contribute are those with at most four excitors and where the exitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator.
+    Using the Hausdorff expansion of the Hamiltonian and the linked cluster theorem means that the only clusters which contribute are those with at most four excitors and where the excitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator.
 Using this option can give substantial reductions in the plateau height.